moloney/dcmstack/doc/Introduction.rst

 ============

-DcmStack allows series of DICOM images to be stacked into multi-dimensional volumes.
-These volumes can be written out as Nifti files with an optional header extension (the *DcmMeta* extension) containing all of the meta data from the source DICOM files.
+DcmStack allows series of DICOM images to be stacked into multi-dimensional arrays.
+These arrays can be written out as Nifti files with an optional header extension (the *DcmMeta* extension) containing a summary of all the meta data from the source DICOM files.

 Dependencies
 ------------

-DcmStack has been developed and tested on Python 2.7.
-Python version 2.6 may be compatible.
+DcmStack works with Python 2.6 and 2.7.
+With Python 2.6 it is not possible to maintain the order of meta data elements when reading back the JSON.

 DcmStack requires the packages pydicom_ (>=0.9.7) and NiBabel_.